-Civic Participation & Employment Aging residents offer a variety of skil
+Civic Participation & Employment

 Aging residents offer a variety of skills, knowledge and experiences that can provide benefits to the community.
 Aging residents should be able to contribute to their communities through paid and unpaid employment for as long as they would like to or are able to do so.